kubernetes/kubernetes/docs/devel/api_changes.md

 If you found that your change accidentally broke clients, it should be reverted.

 In short, the expected API evolution is as follows:
-* `experimental/v1alpha1` ->
+* `extensions/v1alpha1` ->
 * `newapigroup/v1alpha1` -> ... -> `newapigroup/v1alphaN` ->
 * `newapigroup/v1beta1` -> ... -> `newapigroup/v1betaN` ->
 * `newapigroup/v1` ->
 * `newapigroup/v2alpha1` -> ...

-While in experimental we have no obligation to move forward with the API at all and may delete or break it at any time.
+While in extensions we have no obligation to move forward with the API at all and may delete or break it at any time.

 While in alpha we expect to move forward with it, but may break it.